kwasniew/hyperbook/manuscript/ch7.md

 ## Understanding differences between init effect and subscription

-Looking at your subscription signature it's not much different from any short-live effect.
+Looking at your subscription signature, it's not much different from any short-live effect.
 You could event plug the subscription into the init:
 ```js
 app({